pagarevijayy/vijay-pagare-blog/SOP.md

 - Hugo is installed locally.
 - `/public` is in `.gitignore`.
 - Vercel project is linked to your GitHub repo.
-- Vercel build command: `hugo --minify`
+- Vercel build command: `hugo --gc --cleanDestinationDir --minify`
 - Vercel output directory: `public`

 ---